HannaBerggren/Love-Barista/README.md

 ### CRUD functionality

-Love Barista features a data store with full Create, Read, Update and Delete functionality.
+Love Barista features a data store with Create, Read, Update and Delete functionality.

 - Create - users can create a user account and create a blogpost.
 - Read - users can view the posts of other users.
 Authenticated users can read comments about all blogposts.